fNIRS/snirf/snirf_specification.md

 * `...` (optional) additional elements similar to the previous element
 * `*` in the last column indicates a required subfield
 * `*ⁿ` in the last column indicates that at least one of the subfields in the subgroup identified by `n` is required
+* `^ⁿ` in the last column indicates that exactly one of the subfields in the subgroup identified by `n` is required, and no more than one should be present.
 * `+` in the last column indicates a required subfield if the optional parent object is included

 ### SNIRF data container definitions